What is herpes?

-- Herpes simplex virus (HSV) type 1 and type 2 – causes cold sores or fever blisters around the mouth and sores on the genitals (sexual organs).
+- Herpes simplex virus (HSV) type 1 and type 2.
+Type 1 usually causes cold sores or fever blisters around the mouth.
+Type 2 usually causes sores on the genitals (sexual organs).

 Genital herpes is a sexually transmitted infection (STI).
-Once you are infected, you have the virus for the rest of your life.
+Once you’re infected, you have the virus for the rest of your life.

 Symptoms of herpes

 Many people who get herpes never have symptoms.
 Sometimes the symptoms are mild and are mistaken for another skin condition.
-If you experience symptoms, they may include:
+Symptoms of genital herpes may include: